 6. Go wild and adventurous in Gospic

 Gospić is tucked in the mountainous and sparsely populated region of Lika.
-My trip started with a quick stopover at a retreat like a place called Majerovo Vrilo, the source of Gacka River, where 20th-century flour mills dot the River Gacka Springs.
+My trip started with a quick stopover at a retreat like place called Majerovo Vrilo, the source of Gacka River, where 20th-century flour mills dot the River Gacka Springs.
 It’s a great place for day picnics.
 There is a small restaurant run by an elderly couple where you can have lunch and buy souvenirs.

 Being an adventure junkie I next headed 70 km southwest from Plitvice Lakes National Park to Adrenalin Park Gospic at Rizvan City, where I freefell from Croatia’s highest giant swing (17 metres).
-The park is a great weekend getaway for families, friends and corporate team building as it comes equipped with a lot of adrenaline and adventure activities like zip line, climbing, paintball, airsoft shooting, archery, fussball, kayaking, quad biking, cycling and abseiling.
+The park is a great weekend getaway for families, friends and corporate team building as it comes equipped with a lot of adrenaline and adventure activities like zip line, climbing, paintball, airsoft shooting, archery, Fussball, kayaking, quad biking, cycling and abseiling.

 But my adventure didn’t end here, it continued at the Kajak Kanu Klub Gospic where I enjoyed kayaking on the calm waves of River Korana and relishing some pears straight from the garden trees.
 I still can’t forget the smile of the gentleman who picked the best fruit from his garden to give it to me.
 A priceless gift indeed.